 This brewery and tap room has become popular for its house-brewed craft beers (they also have a full bar) and as an entertainment venue.
 You’ll find digital dartboards, pool tables, shuffleboard, and parlor games, as well as an outdoor patio.
 The menu includes salads and flatbreads, tacos, burgers, and an array of appetizers.
 Only guests 21 and older are allowed in after 8 pm, and there’s a dress code (no athletic wear, ripped or baggy clothing, or sleeveless or white T-shirts).

 15 Lansdowne St.

 House of Blues officially opened in February 2009, returning to the area after vacating an early incarnation in Cambridge.
-Formerly home to the dance clubs Axis and Avalon, this 53,000-square-foot concert venue, restaurant, and bar headlines a musical act nearly every night of the week.
+This 53,000-square-foot concert venue, restaurant, and bar headlines a musical act nearly every night of the week.
 Founded in 1992 by Hard Rock Café founder Isaac Tigrett and actor Dan Aykroyd, the chain features music by rock, jazz, blues, rap, hip-hop, soul, country, and folk artists, and Southern-inspired cuisine.
-It’s also renowned for its Sunday gospel brunch.
 Check out its concert calendar here.